9. Books, broadcasting, and the Bible College

 Yes, there is an arm of the United Bible Societies in

-Italy which sponsors scripture translation, production, and distribution.
+Italy that sponsors scripture translation, production, and distribution.
 In addition, some Roman

 Catholic publishing houses are involved in printing Bibles.